psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

 :order: 530

 Medusa uses HTCondor (aka: Condor) to schedule computational jobs across the cluster.
-While Condor is very featureful, one only needs to know a few core commands to begin using it effectively.
+While Condor has many features, one only needs to know a few core commands to begin using it effectively.

 Useful Commands